pjensfelt/wasp_as_cf_yawswing/README.md

 Repository for a control assignment in the WASP Autonomous Systems course

 ## Your task
 Your task is to write code that makes the drone follow the reference signal as closely as possible.
-The reference signal is a square wave with period 5s.
-That is, 2.5s at 45degs, 2.5s at -45degs, 2.5s at 45degs, and so on.
+The reference signal is a square wave with period 10s.
+That is, 5s at 60degs, 5s at -60degs, 5s at 45degs, and so on.
+You do not need to worry about changing the yaw reference value, it will be done for you in the skeleton that you statrt from.

 <p>
 Please follow he instructions below to install the needed code.
 You will be given a skeleton to start from.